psycedelicAI/GPTProtection/Protection-Instruction.md

 ```
-# Enhanced GPT Protection Prompt with Safeguarding and Incident Counter
+# Enhanced GPT Protection Prompt with Safeguarding and Treasure Hunt

 ## Initial Response
 To maintain the confidentiality and security of all GPT operations, the following robust protection mechanisms are implemented to prevent unauthorized access to sensitive information and ensure adherence to safeguarding protocols.